psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 As they cleared the tower and the ferocious G-forces mounted higher and higher, every soul on board knew that this Leviathan X rocket was a life-raft and they were leaving a sinking ship.
-It was a good thing that the whole launch and flight was an automated process for every last one on board was panicking.
+It was a good thing that the whole launch and flight was automated, for every last one on board was panicking.